slatedocs/slate/source/index.html.md

 Parameter | Description
 --------- | ------- | -----------
-GroupID | GrouId is the id of group.
-FieldMappings | FieldMappings is the mapping of the field.
+groupID | GrouId is the id of group. fieldMappings | FieldMappings is the mapping of the field.

 ### HTTP response

-`successfully reConfigure Active Directory`
+`successfully reConfigured Active Directory`

 <aside class="success">
-Remember — This is for reConfigure Active Directory!
+successfully reConfigured Active Directory
 </aside>

 # CSV Agent